 Rebecca has a law degree from the University of North Carolina at Chapel Hill, a Master of Social Work from SUNY-Buffalo, and a Bachelor of Science from Cornell University in Ithaca, New York.

-In addition to seven years of writing for law firms, Rebecca's c.v. includes publication in Newsweek magazine.
+In addition to eight years of writing for law firms, Rebecca's c.v. includes publication in Newsweek magazine.
 She and her husband have been married for twenty two years and live in Greensboro, NC.
 They have two college-aged kids and an emotionally needy Black Lab mix named Juno.

-As a lead freelance writer for The Modern Firm, Rebecca works with clients to hone in on their core messaging and prepares website content such as practice area descriptions and attorney profiles.
+As Senior Copywriter for The Modern Firm, Rebecca works with clients to hone in on their core messaging and prepares website content such as practice area descriptions and attorney profiles.
 She blogs for clients in a variety of practice areas, and reviews and edits content drafted by clients.
-She also creates press releases, advertising materials, and job postings for clients as needed.
 Rebecca's work for our clients includes a blog recognized as one of the top fifty law blogs in the U.S. in that practice area.
 Rebecca also helps guide The Modern Firm's position and philosophy on attorney website and marketing copy.

 Rebecca has faith in the power of a well-crafted paragraph, and is suspicious of websites that use a lot of words to convey very little information.
 She knows all fourteen punctuation marks in the English language, and she is not afraid to use them.